EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 ssh -A ec2-user@myip
 ```

-This will give you the ssh access to the other nodes in the cluster, which is required for bootstrapping the cluster with `skuba`.
+This will give you ssh access to the other nodes in the cluster, which is required for bootstrapping the cluster with `skuba`.

-## 7. Complete the cluster bootstrap with `skuba`
+## 7. Complete the cluster bootstrap with skuba
-Now it's just a case of [initialising your cluster](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/bootstrap.html#_amazon_web_services_aws_cpi), you can get your Load Balancer IP/FQDN from the terraform outputs on the Management instance, or directly from the AWS console.
+Now it's just a case of [initialising your cluster](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/bootstrap.html#_amazon_web_services_aws_cpi), you can get your Load Balancer IP/FQDN from the terraform output on your Management instance, or directly from the AWS console.

 Once your cluster's initialised you can [boostrap the nodes](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/bootstrap.html#cluster.bootstrap).